How to road trip with dogs or cats

 - Does my pet have a microchip and updated tags?
 If you have an indoor cat who doesn't wear a collar, ensure they have a collar and tag for the trip.

-- A collapsible food and water bowl
+- Collapsible food and water bowls

 - Extra pet food and bottled water

-- Extra cat litter for cats
+- Additional cat litter for feline companions

-- Extra poop bags for dogs
+- Poop bags for dogs

-- Their favorite toys
+- Their favorite toys and treats

-- Cold-weather and rain gear for dog walks in less-than-ideal weather
+- Cold-weather and rain gear for dog walks

 - An extra leash for your dog